H3XDaemon/MagiskOnNox/README.md

 2. Download and install **Magisk On Nox**.
 Open and grant root access to **Magisk on Nox** app
 3. Do follow the menu to install Magisk.
 Here are 3 versions of Magisk that you can install: Canary, Alpha and Stable.

-- Android 9: It's recommended to install Magisk Canary / Alpha if you want modules

-- Android 7: Install Magisk Canary / Alpha on Android 7.1 may cause Magisk not to work, in that case please install Magisk Stable v23, however you might not able to install Magisk modules due to some bugs.

 4. Go to emulator settings, disable built-in Root and reboot.
 For Bluestacks, press **UnPatch** button in **Bluestacks Tweaker** to remove **SuperSU**.